 Examples of steam power on the SP&S, including the massive 4-6-6-4 Challenger which was purchased new as part of a Northern Pacific order.

 When initially conceived, the SP&S was intended to be more of a paper company, and the trackage was expected to be turned over to the Northern Pacific once service was underway.
-This never happened, and the system was plagued by second hand treatment from the Northern Pacific and Great Northern, which continued to control the company after Hill’s death.
+This never happened, and the railroad system was plagued by second hand treatment from the Northern Pacific and Great Northern, which continued to control the company after Hill’s death.

-While there was no question that the SP&S provided a vital link to the Portland region for the two railroads, they were reluctant to provide funding for the purchase of much needed equipment.
-For the first three decades of operation, the SP&S had to rely on a mix of cascaded locomotives and rolling stock from its parent operators or lease equipment from their active rosters.
+While there was no question that the SP&S provided a vital link to the Portland region for the two railroads, they were reluctant to provide funding for the purchase of much needed train equipment.
+For the first three decades of operation, the SP&S had to rely on a mix of cascaded locomotives and rolling stock trains from its parent operators or lease equipment from their active rosters.

 In 1937 the Northern Pacific placed an order for a new fleet of 4-6-6-4 Challengers.
 In a somewhat surprising move, an additional six examples were tacked on to the order for the sole use of the SP&S, becoming the first newly purchased locomotives to operate with the railroad.
 This tradition would continue throughout the following decades, allowing the SP&S to finally build up a reliable and efficient roster of modern equipment more suited to the demands of a vital trunk route.